grpc/proposal/A71-xds-fallback.md

 not explicitely specified.

 1. xDS servers will be attempted in the order they are specified in the bootstrap.json.
 Server will only be attempted if the previous entry in the list is not available.
 1. xDS client will report a failure if the last entry in the list is not available.
-1. `channel-creds` or any other server attributes are not shared and need to be defined independently for every server.

-*[???]
-Are there any cases when we revert to a primary server?*

 #### Internal xDS bootstrap representation